Independent schools registration and operational guidance

 158. In order to meet the criteria for registration as an independent school, it is expected that the school will have admitted statutory school-age pupils to meet the independent school definition (5 pupils or one with an IDP or EHC or one who is looked after) within 3 months of the date of registration.
 A school that does not admit pupils within the initial 3 months is liable to have its registration revoked by the Welsh Ministers.

-159. To ensure that the Welsh Government and Estyn make the best use of the resources available, where an independent school that previously had statutory school-age pupils finds itself in a position where there are no pupils on roll for the foreseeable future (usually at least 2 academic terms), monitoring visits are postponed during this period.
+159. To ensure that the Welsh Government and Estyn make the best use of the resources available, where an independent school that previously had statutory school-age pupils finds itself in a position where there are no pupils on roll for the foreseeable future (usually at least 2 academic terms), inspection activities are postponed during this period.
 The Welsh Government allows an independent school to remain on the register, with no pupils, for 3 years from the date when there were no pupils on roll until registration lapses.
 After this, the school will need to reapply for registration as the need arises.

 160. If during this 3-year period a school plans to enrol pupils, they must notify the Welsh Government one term in advance.
 This is to ensure that Estyn and, where appropriate CIW, can resume its monitoring and inspection function.